opensums-paul/opensums-wp-dev/README.md

-# OpenSums WP Plugin
+# OpenSums WP (development)

-OpenSums development plugin for WordPress.
+Framework for OpenSums plugins in WordPress™ - development